duckdb/pg_duckdb/docs/extensions.md

 UPDATE duckdb.extensions SET enabled = (false|true) WHERE name = 'iceberg';
 -- remove an extension
 DELETE FROM duckdb.extensions WHERE name = 'iceberg';
+-- You can also install community extensions
+SELECT duckdb.install_extension('duckpgq', 'community');
 ```

 There is currently no practical difference between a disabled and uninstalled extension.

 ## Supported Extensions

+You can install any extension DuckDB extension, but you might run into various issues when trying to use them from Postgres.
+Often you should be able to work around such issues by using `duckdb.query` or `duckdb.raw_query`.
+For some extensions pg_duckdb has added dedicated support to Postgres.
+These extensions are listed below.

 ### `iceberg`